TO THE SHAREHOLDERS

-The Nomination and Remuneration Committee of Directors (NRC) reviews the composition ofthe board to ensure an appropriate mix of abilities experience and diversity to serve theinterests of all shareholders of the Company.
+The Nomination and Remuneration Committee of Directors (NRC) reviews the composition ofthe Board to ensure an appropriate mix of abilities experience and diversity to serve theinterests of all stakeholders of the Company.

 Remuneration payable to Non-executive Independent Directors

-The shareholders through postal ballot on 22nd June 2016 approved the remuneration byway of commission not exceeding 1% of the net profits in aggregate payableto non-executive and independent directors of the Company (NE-IDs) for every year for aperiod of 5 years commencing from 1st April 2016.
+The shareholders through Postal Ballot on 22nd June 2016 approved the remuneration byway of commission not exceeding 1% of the net profits in aggregate payable toNon-Executive and Independent Directors of the Company (NE-IDs) for every year subject tothe performance of the Company for a period of 5 years commencing from 1st April 2016.